ilyakorsunsky/sagan/README.md

-# spatialmethods
+# sagan

-R package with collection of use methods for spatial transcriptomics
+R package with collection of use methods for spatial transcriptomics analysis.